smallcluster/GDST/README.md

 ## Why ?

-Help develop a protocol that solves the "Lifeline" problem where a search team needs to communicate with their base in a hazardous environment.
+to help develop a protocol that solves the "Lifeline" problem where a search team needs to communicate with their base in a hazardous environment.

 ⚠️ This tool isn't a general-purpose simulator for swarms of autonomous mobiles robots.
 It focuses only on the "Lifeline" problem.